VACCINATIONS

 Hepatitis B is a viral infection that affects the liver and is spread through sexual contact and, in some cases, from mother to child during pregnancy or childbirth.
 While it is not as common as other infectious diseases, it can be serious and even become chronic.
 Vaccination in early childhood is the best way to protect against hepatitis B and ensure that teenagers are protected as well.
 Symptoms of hepatitis B may include flu-like symptoms, nausea, vomiting, and jaundice (yellowing of the skin).
 The infection can take months to heal and can become chronic, leading to ongoing damage to the liver and the ability to spread the infection to others.

-Vaccines are an effective way to reduce the risk of infection and serious complications.
-If you have any questions or concerns don't hesitate to speak with your healthcare provider.
+Vaccines are an effective way to lower the risk of infection and serious complications.
+If you have any questions or concerns, don't hesitate to talk to your healthcare provider.

 Resources: